Accreditation: Underpinning environmental performance

 UKAS accredits certification bodies to provide certification to ISO 14001 Environmental Management Systems certification (EMS), and Energy Management Systems (EnMS) to ISO 50001.

 Accreditation is also provided for the Eco-Management and Audit Scheme (EMAS), the EU Emissions Trading Scheme (ETS), Greenhouse Gas Verification, Waste Management and Green Deal assessors and installers.

 Inspection bodies are accredited to ISO/IEC 17020: Requirements for the operation of various types of bodies performing inspection for activities that have an environmental impact including plant health inspection, asbestos surveying and legionella risk assessments.

 UKAS accredits organisations to provide Greenhouse Gas (GHG) verification.
 Accreditation plays a central role in the monitoring of GHG emissions.
 The European Union Emissions Trading System, EU ETS, is the cornerstone of the European Union’s drive to reduce emissions.
 Businesses must monitor and report their EU ETS emissions for each year and the emission report must be checked by an accredited verifier.
 Further information is available here.

 UKAS accredits Proficiency Testing (PT) Providers for a range of environmentally related activities including drinking water, effluent, waste water, contaminated Land, and gas mixtures.

-UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 for a number of materials including waters, fuels and their by-products, soils and sediments.
+UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including waters, fuels and their by-products, soils and sediments.